10up/wp-local-docker-v2/readme.md

 Documentation is available at [https://10up.github.io/wp-local-docker-docs/](https://10up.github.io/wp-local-docker-docs/).

 ## Support Level
 **Beta:** This project is quite new and we're not sure what our ongoing support level for this will be.
 Bug reports, feature requests, questions, and pull requests are welcome.
-If you like this project please let us know, but be cautious using this in a Production environment!
+This project is not intended for use in a production environment.
+If you like this project please let us know!

 ## Like what you see?